bonitasoft/bonita-doc/md/custom-user-information-in-bonita-bpm-portal.md

 # Custom User Information in Bonita Portal

-Learn how you can use and display in Bonita Portal, Custom User Information [previously defined in Bonita Studio](custom-user-information-in-bonita-bpm-studio.md)
+Learn how you can use and display Custom User Information, previously defined in Bonita Studio, in Bonita Portal.

 ## Overview